piroor/treestyletab/README.md

  * "Renewed", version 2.0 and later: designed for Firefox 57 and later.
    By technical reasons, some features are dropped from the legacy version.
+   And please note that outdated versions of Firefox may become unsupported day by day.
  * "Legacy", version 0.19.x designed for Firefox 52-56.
    Just maintained for people who are not migrated to Firefox 57 or later yet.